BabyZen Yoyo2 Review

 Within our ease of use metric, there are a variety of components that contribute to the overall score.
 The two most heavily weighted tests we perform are for ease of folding, and storage functionality.
 We think these are the most important ease of use factors for you to consider before making a purchase, and below we compare each stroller in greater detail to give a better understanding of how products line up.Fold and Unfold

 Fold and unfold ratings contribute to 25% of the overall ease of use score.
-Many parents purchase an umbrella stroller to use for travel, and on-the-go situations where a full-size option would be too cumbersome.
+Many parents purchase an umbrella stroller to use for travel, and on-the-go situations where a top-ranked full-size stroller would be too cumbersome.
 So, being able to fold your stroller quickly and easily is a must, and it is even better if you can do it with one hand.
-The BabyZen earned a score that is just above average for this sub metric.
+The BabyZen earned a score that is just above average for this sub-metric.
 Partially because it requires two hands, and also because it has a somewhat complicated fold that may take some time to learn.

 The Yoyo2 requires two hands to fold and unfold.
 There are multiple steps, and it is not intuitive from the get-go, though, with practice, it gets easier.
 While not the worst score in the group, the Yoyo2 was just average.
 We needed the instructions to help us and some practice, even after years of folding almost every stroller on the market.
 Sometimes the wheels get in the way of finalizing the fold, so you need to spin them around if things aren't working.Storage